HOW COMMON ARE GENETIC FORMS OF FRONTOTEMPORAL DEGENERATION (FTD)?

 The overall symptom profiles of genetic and non-genetic Frontotemporal degeneration are identical.
 The biggest clue to a genetic cause is family history.
-A patient with a family history that includes many relatives with FTD or other neurodegenerative diseases is more likely to have a genetic cause than a patient with no known family history of neurodegenerative diseases.
+A patient with a family history that includes many relatives with FTD or other neurodegenerative diseases, is more likely to have a genetic cause than a patient with no known family history of neurodegenerative diseases.
 The Penn Frontotemporal Degeneration Center has a genetic counselor available to help document and interpret family history information, as well as provide further information about the genetic testing options for FTD.

 There are several specific genes associated with Frontotemporal degeneration or FTD related disorders.
 All human beings have these genes, as each gene carries specific instructions that the body needs in order to function correctly.
 Moreover, we have 2 copies of each gene, as one copy is inherited from the mother and one copy from the father.
 When there is a change in the gene (this is referred to as a mutation), this changes the instructions and consequently can lead to disease.
 A genetic testing laboratory can check a gene to see if there are any disease-causing mutations.
 A genetic test typically involves a small sample of blood, but sometimes the testing can be done on an alternative sample, such as saliva.
-The University of Pennsylvania has one of a small number of certified laboratories in the US that can test for the most common genes implicated in Frontotemporal degeneration .
-We also have a research laboratory that tests for all of the genes that have been associated with FTD.
+The University of Pennsylvania has one of a small number of certified laboratories in the US that can test for the most common genes implicated in Frontotemporal degeneration.
+We also have a research laboratory that can test for genes that have been associated with FTD.

 The majority of Frontotemporal degeneration patients with a genetic cause have a mutation occurring in one of the following genes: